emicklei/parzello/README.md

 ### deploy as a service

 As the app.yaml specifies the service to be `parzello`, Google AppEngine needs to have an application deployed as default first.
 Alternatively, you modify the app.yaml file and set the service to default instead.
-Note that `parzello` requires Flex deployment because it start background processes to consumer subscriptions.
+Note that `parzello` requires Flex deployment because it starts background processes to consume subscriptions.

     gcloud app deploy